Corey LaJoie: Other ventures

+The company is one of the only manufacturers in short track racing to manufacturer carbon fiber seats.
+LaJoie made his first sketch of the X.01 seat on a napkin, and later that day with a 3D Printer on November 3, 2025.
+It was introduced in July 2026 and made its competitive debut with Dale Earnhardt Jr. and GMS Race Cars in a CARS Pro Late Model Tour race at Florence Motor Speedway on September 4, 2026, going from concept to product in only 8 months time.

+Podcasts

 LaJoie was a host of Motor Racing Network's Sunday Money podcast alongside Daryl Motte and MRN's Lauren Fox, talking about racing and current events; LaJoie and Fox were classmates in high school.
 In 2021, he began hosting his own podcast Stacking Pennies on NASCAR.com.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)